RunInUAE

 A WHDLoad game is created from the original game disks (not ADFs!), using a WHDLoad Installer for that particular game.

-The WHDLoad Installer must be run on a Classic Amiga (such as an A1200).
+Otherwise the WHDLoad Installer must be run on a Classic Amiga (such as an A1200).
 The resulting game files must then be copied from it's harddisk to your Amiga OS4 machine.
 I have several suggestions about getting those game files to AmigaOS4:

 Alternatively, you may find that a WHDLoad version of a game (you already own) is available for download from a web site.